geekyutao/Image-Inpainting/README.md

 # Image Inpainting #
 This repository is a paper list of image inpainting inspired by @1900zyh's repository [Awsome-Image-Inpainting](https://github.com/1900zyh/Awsome-Image-Inpainting).
-Please contact me (geekyutao@163.com) if you find an interesting paper that I've missed.
+Please contact me (geekyutao@163.com) if you find any interesting paper about inpainting that I missed.
 I would greatly appreciate it : )

 I'm currently busy on some other projects.
 But I will update it as soon as possible！
 ## Traditional Methods